bougou/sendhttp/README.md

 In your business code, you can directly embeds `RestyClient` or `HttpClient` in your own client struct.

+## Features

+Currently, supported content types of the HTTP Request are:

+- "application/json"
+- "application/x-www-form-urlencoded"
+- "multipart/form-data"

-**Warning**: Currently, the `HttpClient` and `RestyClient` CAN ONLY handle **json** compatible request and response.
-So your business request and response struct MUST can be marshaled to or unmarshaled from plain json.
+And, only JSON format HTTP Response are supported.
+So your business response struct MUST can be unmarshaled from plain json.

 ## example